 Hubert Robert (Musée Carnavalet, Paris)

 In Saint-Denis, desecration happened twice.
-First, between 6th and 8th August, the funerary monuments of the Merovingian and Carolingian kings were smashed to the ground.
-Then, on Saturday 12th October, the labourers who had been chosen to do this job returned.
-The funerary monument of Turenne, marshal of France, killed by a cannonball in 1675 at the battle of Sasbach, had been erected in the basilica in 1683.
+First, between August 6th and 8th, the funerary monuments of the Merovingian and Carolingian kings were smashed to the ground.
+Then, on Saturday, October 12th, the laborers who had been chosen to do this job returned.
+The funerary monument of Turenne, marshal of France, killed by a cannonball in 1675 at the battle of Sasbach, had been erected in the Basilica in 1683.
 It was the first one to be destroyed.
-After Turenne’s coffin, the labourers hammered at the vault of the Bourbon gaining access by breaking through a wall.
-Under the surveillance of the skilled marble mason, François-Joseph Scellier, several commissioners of the convention and delegates from the Commission of fine Arts, the labourers began by attacking Henri IV’s coffin.
-It was displayed upright in the basilica for several days, in full view of curious passers-by.
+After Turenne’s coffin, the laborers hammered at the vault of the Bourbon gaining access by breaking through a wall.
+Under the surveillance of the skilled marble mason François-Joseph Scellier, several commissioners of the convention and delegates from the Commission of fine Arts, the laborers began by attacking Henri IV’s coffin.
+It was displayed upright in the Basilica for several days, in full view of curious passers-by.

-It was two months later that, on Monday 14th October 1793, the desecration of the vault of the bourbon truly began.
-On opening the leaded coffin of Marie de Médicis, Henri IV’s second wife, they found some bones floating in muddy matter.
-Two or three labourers scooped them out with shovels to recover the lead.
+It was two months later that, on Monday, October 14th in 1793, the desecration of the vault of the bourbon truly began.
+On opening the leaded coffin of Marie de Médicis, Henri IV’s second wife, some bones were found floating in muddy matter.
+Two or three laborers scooped them out with shovels to recover the lead.
 During this time, as was recounted later by an eye-witness, Henri-Martin Manteau (a friend of dom Druon, ex-rector of the abbey of Saint-Denis who had become archivist of this site), insults were thrown at the remains of the unfortunate queen whom they accused of having murdered her husband.
 Some among them pulled out the remaining tufts of her hair still attached to the skull and passed them around.
-The labourers then made their way over to the grave of Anne of Austria.
+The laborers then made their way over to the grave of Anne of Austria.
 In her casket they found a putrefied body wrapped in very thick and red fabric.
 It was the costume of the Third Order of Saint Francis.
 After that, it was the turn of Louis XIII and Louis XIV.

-The crowds that gathered around the exhumations made it very difficult fot the labourers to work.
-Also, the Municipal Council of Franciade, name given to the municipality of Saint-Denis durning the revolution, decided to close the basilica to « people not involved in the work » but this decision was not implemented.
+The crowds that gathered around the exhumations made it very difficult for the laborers to work.
+Also, the Municipal Council of Franciade, name given to the municipality of Saint-Denis durning the revolution, decided to close the Basilica to « people not involved in the work » but this decision was not implemented.